Hemp Oil vs. CBD Oil

 What Is CBD?

 Cannabidiol (CBD) is a naturally occurring cannabinoid found in a variety of plants.
-CBD has a higher concentration in industrial hemp, which is why it is the most popular for creating CBD products.
+CBD has a higher concentration in industrial hemp, which is why it is the most popular for creating CBD products, like CBD tinctures and CBD capsules.
 The CBD in hemp interacts with other compounds within the plant like terpenes, flavonoids, and other cannabinoids that create an entourage effect — the power of all of these combined being more impactful than each as individuals.

 CBD has quickly gained popularity as an alternative approach to wellness, with emerging research supporting the idea that CBD interacts with a biological network of cannabinoid receptors called the endocannabinoid system (ECS) to help support the body maintain a sense of homeostasis or balance.